 How to apply:

-Apply to the URI Graduate School by January 31st, 2014.
+Apply to the URI Graduate School by February 3rd, 2016.
 Application is available online only at URI Graduate School.
+(ECE TCPs only: please select from menu Human Development and Family Studies/ Early Childhood - TCP).
 There, you will be prompted to submit unofficial copies of all graduate and undergraduate transcripts and two recommendations (these are online only, and linked to your application).
-Elementary and Secondary students: please submit your RI residency form (for in-state tuition) to Mrs. Marsha Mott at the School of Education Office, 705 Chafee, Kingston, RI 02881.
-Other applicants, please visit the Graduate School website above for specific instructions.
+Elementary, Secondary, and Health/Physical Education students: please submit your RI residency form (for in-state tuition) to Mrs. Marsha Mott at the School of Education Office, 705 Chafee, Kingston, RI 02881.